ekbann/ekbann/README.md

 - 👋 Hi, I’m @ekbann
 - 👀 I’m interested in ...
-Retrocomputing and Raspberry Pi;
+Retrocomputing, Raspberry Pi, and software development;
 - 🌱 I’m currently learning ...
-C++ with CodeWarrior on a Macintosh Quadra 800 emulated by Basilisk II running Mac OS 7.6.1;
+C++ on a Macintosh Quadra 800 and MERN stack with React Native for web/mobile dev;
-- 💞️ I’m looking to collaborate on ... any cool project;
+- 💞️ I’m looking to collaborate on ... any cool project such as software development on the Commander X16 platform;
 - 📫 How to reach me ... here on GitHub.

 <!---